 How to make organic deodorant

-If you’re looking for more ways to reduce your impact on the environment, cut down on waste and get more organic into your life outside of the kitchen, then look no further than this homemade organic deodorant.
+Looking for ways to reduce your impact on the environment, cut down on waste and get more organic in your life?
+Try this homemade organic deodorant!

 And don’t worry – you only need three household ingredients to make it and these are likely to be in your kitchen already.